Sep 15, 2023

 - Web hosting.
 You’ll need a web hosting account to store your portfolio website and make it available to the public.
 Since a web developer’s portfolio website typically contains many media files, choose a plan that provides sufficient storage.

 Here at Hostinger, we offer multiple hosting solutions.
-Our Premium and Business shared hosting plans include free domain registration, email accounts, and SSL certificates.
+Our Premium and Business shared hosting plans include free domains, email accounts, and SSL certificates.
 Starting at $1.99/month, it’s an ideal fit for hosting sites like your freelance web developer portfolio website.

 Once you pick a platform, set up a domain name and web hosting, it’s time to build your portfolio.
 Keep your website design simple and adhere to best practices when creating it.
 Remember to include elements that convey your personality, desired projects, and capabilities as a freelance web developer.